Panzerschrek/U-00DC-Sprache/source/examples/README.md

 BuildSystem build_single some_example.u
 ```

-It's important to specify correct path to the *ustlib*.
 Different options may be specified, see the build system documentation for more information.

 Alternatively it's possible to build all examples as part of the whole Ü project.